Anchorage Capital Group: MGM Studios

-One of the most notable deals that Anchorage was involved in was investing $500 million in MGM Studios in 2010 to bring it out of bankruptcy.
+One of the most notable deals Anchorage was involved in was investing $500 million in MGM Studios in 2010 to bring it out of bankruptcy.
 Ulrich joined its board in 2010 and became chairman in 2017.
-During the period Anchorage held MGM Studios, it had to fight off efforts by activist shareholder, Carl Icahn to take control of MGM studios.
-Gary Barber was brought in by Ulrich to become CEO in 2010 but a rift between the two grew.
-On October 2017, Barber received a contract renewal for 5 years until 2022.
-But only several months later, he was fired and given a $260 million severance package.
-He was never replaced and in the interim, the company was led by the newly formed "Office of the CEO".
+During the period Anchorage held MGM Studios, it had to fight off efforts by activist shareholder Carl Icahn to take control the Studios.
+Gary Barber was brought in by Ulrich to become CEO in 2010 but a rift developed between the two.
+In October 2017, Barber received a contract renewal for five years until 2022.
+Several months later, he was fired and given a $260 million severance package.
+Barber was never replaced and in the interim, the company was led by the newly formed "Office of the CEO".
 In 2021, MGM studios was sold to Amazon for $8.45 billion which resulted in a $2 billion profit for Anchorage.

 J.Crew

 On May 4, 2020, J.Crew announced that it would apply for bankruptcy protection amidst the COVID-19 pandemic.
-On September 11, 2020, it was announced that J.Crew had exited bankruptcy after Anchorage invested in it.
+On September 11, 2020, it was announced that J.Crew had exited bankruptcy after an investment from Anchorage.